neos/rector/docs/rules_overview.md

 use Rector\Config\RectorConfig;

 return static function (RectorConfig $rectorConfig): void {
+    $containerConfigurator->extension('rectorConfig', [
+        [
+            'class' => MethodCallToWarningCommentRector::class,
-    $rectorConfig->ruleWithConfiguration(MethodCallToWarningCommentRector::class, [
+            'configuration' => [
-        new MethodCallToWarningComment('PhpParser\Node', 'getWorkspace', '!!
+                new MethodCallToWarningComment('Neos\Rector\ContentRepository90\Legacy\NodeLegacyStub', 'getWorkspace', '!!
 Node::getWorkspace() does not make sense anymore concept-wise.
 In Neos < 9, it pointed to the workspace where the node was *at home at*.
-Now, the closest we have here is the node identity.'), ]);
+Now, the closest we have here is the node identity.'), ],
+        ],
+    ]);
 };
 ```